-Because title conditions can impose financial obligations on individual owners, prospective purchasers should have been notified by their solicitor of important title conditions in advance of any purchase.
+Prospective purchasers should have been notified by their solicitor of important title conditions in advance of any purchase.

-The Title Conditions (Scotland) Act 2003 ('the 2003 Act') was a major reform of the legal framework relating to title conditions.
+The Title Conditions (Scotland) Act 2003 ('the 2003 Act') was a major reform of the law relating to title conditions.
 It covers a wide range of topics.